 And that popularity is understandable, too, as paddle boarding is super fun and accessible to get into, and the boards themselves continue to get cheaper and more high-tech.

-Inflatable SUPs have certainly emerged as the most popular choice for pretty much all styles of the sport, due to the fact that they’re easily portable in a small car boot, can be carried in a rucksack to the water's edge (a pair of the best water shoes will take you comfortably from shore to water), then inflated, often with an included pump.
+Inflatable SUPs are so popular now due to the fact that they’re easily portable in a small car boot, can be carried in a rucksack to the water's edge (a pair of the best water shoes will take you comfortably from shore to water), then inflated, often with an included pump.
 Finally, storage is a simple matter of removing any salt, drying off, and stowing the rucksack bag somewhere dry.
 That’s a pretty hassle-free package, and as inflatable boards now offer good performance too, rigid boards are on the decline except for very specialised applications like racing.
 Many of our best paddle boards for beginners are inflatable options too.

 The major benefits of a SUP are their very shallow draft, often around a foot or so, which means they can be used in anything deeper than a puddle.
 This opens up even smaller streams as well as rivers, lakes, ponds, canals, watersports reservoirs, and a host of coastal locations too.
 A second dual benefit is the standing up – great for sightseeing and clocking any hazards in the distance – but also a solid core workout and potentially a good cardio one too, depending on your pace.

 A good touring board can cover quite a decent distance over a few hours too, in almost complete silence, making them a good choice for nature-spotters of all types.
 There’s also a growing movement towards using SUP boards for Pilates and Yoga workouts, adding an extra dimension both literally and visually to a workout.